 If you’re new to trading cryptocurrency, then you may not be familiar with all of the ways you can do it.
 While standard orders are certainly okay, if you want to get serious about trading then you should learn about all of the order types.

 By using these you can better take advantage of situations which could make you money, and you can have orders active which can do the work for you when waiting for the best price.
 What is a limit order in crypto?
 How does it work and how to use it right?
 Let’s find out!

 What is a cryptocurrency limit order

 Interested in buying or selling a cryptocurrency but only for a certain price?
 If this is the case, then select a limit order instead of a market order.
-While a market order will buy or sell coins and tokens immediately for the going rate, a limit order is for those who are willing to be more patient to get the best price.
+While a market order will buy or sell coins and tokens immediately at the ongoing rate, a limit order is for those who are willing to be more patient to get the best price.

 You can even use this as a sort of ‘set it and forget it’ order if you want.
 This makes it so you don’t have to constantly watch the charts.
 You can set your limit order to buy or sell and then go about your business.
-If your desired asset reaches the right price, then the trade will execute for you.
+If your desired asset reaches the right price, then the trade will be executed for you.

 How does it work

-Investors should keep in mind that limit orders are not guaranteed to activate.
+Investors should keep in mind that limit orders are not guaranteed to be activated.
 This type of order will only be triggered if your order reaches the price you set.
-If the coin or token you want reaches a certain price threshold, then your order will go into effect.
+If the coin or token you want reaches a certain price threshold, then your order will come into effect.
 This means, if you set a sell price of let’s say $5, then your limit order will be sold only if the price reaches $5.